gaetanserre/Reinforcement-learning-algorithms/README.md

 ### Monte Carlo Tree Search with neural network
 Working implementation of several games.
 See `MCTS` directory.

+### Deep Q-Learning
+Working implementation of the OpenAI cartpole game.

 ### Q-Learning
 In order to use `agent.py` to perform Q-Learning on a game, you have to implement the interface located in `gamei.py`.
 You can see example implementations in the `games` directory such as the Towers of Hanoï in `hanoi.py` or Connect 4 in `connect4.py`.